kdahlhaus/Pedal-Plane-Avionics/README.md

 ## Sounds

+### Format
 Sounds are 16-bit PCM WAV files at 44100 kHz sample rate.

+### Layout on the SD Card
-All sounds are located in the root directory of the SD card with the following names:
+All sounds are generally located in the root directory of the SD card with the following names:

 * bombdrop.wav
 * crash.wav